LamApps/react-z-dashboard/README.md

 - ☑ Themes support.
 Because no one will bat an eye without a Dark Mode™.
 - ☑ Multi-language support (English, German and French already provided).

-## Contribution

-Contributions are always welcome, no matter how large or small.
-Before contributing, please read the [Code of Conduct](./CODE_OF_CONDUCT.md).
-When contributing to this repository, please first discuss the change you wish to make via [GitHub Issue](https://github.com/darekkay/dashboard/issues/new) or join our community chat on [Gitter](https://gitter.im/darekkay-dashboard/community).

-To get started with the project code, please read the [development documentation](https://dashboard.darekkay.com/docs/development/).

 ## Attribution

 Included icons created by [Font Awesome](https://fontawesome.com/license/free) and [Unicons](https://github.com/Iconscout/unicons).

-## License

-This project and its contents are open source under the [MIT license](LICENSE).